 The Metropolitan Council generally approves the election of Notaries Public for Davidson County on the first Tuesday of January, March, May, July, September, and November.
-Therefore, the list of applicants will be submitted to the Metropolitan Clerk for approval on August 18, 2015 and October 6, 2015.

 A notary public is a public official whose powers and duties are defined by statute.
 It is a relatively simple matter to become a notary public, but the office has important responsibilities, limitations and liability potential which should be fully realized.